KadenGordon/RPiSimonGamePython/README.md

 If that doesn't work, create an issue.

 ## To-Do
-- Make different class files
+- Complete game class files
-- Make explaniation files
+- Make explanation files and in file comments
+- Finish the actual game program